tomasherceg/dotvvm-docs/Controls/bootstrap/MediaObject/sample2/sample.md

 ### Sample 2: Media Object Templates

-`MediaObject` control have support for custom templates both for media and for body. `ImageTemplate` property defines content that will be used instead of image(`ImageUrl`), for example iframe.
+The `MediaObject` control supports templating for media content and body.

-`ContentTemplate` defines additional content with media, for examle header, notes etc.
+You can use the `ImageTemplate` property to define any content for the media section.

-Example also shows bindings for `HeaderText` and `Description`.
+Also, instead of `HeaderText` and `Description`, you can use the `ContentTemplate` to specify your own content.